tarikkilickaya/tarikkilickaya/README.md

 ## 💫 Hi everyone!

 I am Tarık and an automation tester.
 I use the Java programming language and the Selenium tool in my works.
 For mobile automation, I use Appium.
 Additionally, I conduct database tests using JDBC.
+I automate API tests using RestAssured library after running it manually in Postman.
 I am currently learning JavaScript.
 I'm actively attempting to use GitHub.

 Other than that, I like listening to music and walking.
 I especially love walking while listening to music too much. 😄 Those who know me know, I go out to every sunday evening for listening to music while walking. 😊 Although I like mostly instrumental and ethnic music, I have recently become interested in symphonic metal music.